Abisheikha/Bus_ticket_booking_system/README.md

 # Bus_ticket_booking_system
-A mini project in C for bus ticket booking and cancellation It includes login,sign up and following functionalities:
+A mini project in C for bus ticket booking and cancellation\n It includes login,sign up and following functionalities:
       1) Ticket Booking
       2) Ticket Cancellation